scoconno/scoconno.github.io/Teaching/Examined/Meaning/SW1.md

 ### Prompt

 Flex your imagination.
 You are a disembodied soul that has yet to see this world.
 You know nothing about what life you may live.
-You know nothing about what talents you might be born with, whether you will be able or disabled, advantaged or disadvantaged.
-The only thing you are aware of are two angels somewhere nearby.
-You have a choice to make.
+You know nothing about what talents you might be born with, about whether you will be able or disabled, about whether you will be rich or poor.
+You do not know what country you will be born in and you know nothing about the parents you will be born to.
+In short, you have no idea whether you will be born to a long life of comfort and ease or a short life of pain and trouble.
+You could be born to a wealthy family in New York or an impoverished family in a war torn country.
+You don't know.

+The only thing you are aware of are two angels nearby.
+They offer you a choice.
 You can choose a body, to be born, live a life and die.
 Or you can choose to fade away into the peaceful nothingness from which you emerged.
 The angels disagree about what you should do.
-One tries to convince you that life is meaningless, that you are better off being nothing at all than a being who is born, lives a while, and dies.
+One tries to convince you that life is meaningless, that it is better to be nothing at all than to be a being who is born, lives a while, and dies.
 The other disagrees.
-You should choose life, they claim.
-For it is, they say, something full of meaning and purpose.
+They claim that regardless of the circumstances of your life, God's existence guarantees that it will be something full of meaning and purpose.

 Write a dialogue between you and these two angels.
+Your dialogue must contain the following three elements:

-In the mouth of the first angel, explain Tolstoy's initial argument that life is meaningless.
-In the mouth of the second, explain Tolstoy's subsequent conversion and argument that life is meaningful.
-Finally, in your own words, choose between life and nothing and explain your choice to the angels.
++ In the mouth of the first angel, explain Tolstoy's initial argument that life is meaningless.
++ In the mouth of the second, explain Tolstoy's subsequent conversion and argument that life is meaningful.
++ Finally, in your own words, choose between life and nothing and explain your choice to the angels.
 Tell them why you found one argument convincing, the other not.

+**NB:** Failure to include any of these elements in your dialog will lose you points.

 ### Word Count